moble/www_black-holes_org/science/relativity/center-of-the-universe.md

 ---
+order: 0
 title: The Disputed Center of the Universe
-subtitle: An Ancient Struggle to Exalt the Earth
+subtitle: An ancient struggle to exalt the earth
 date: 2013-01-30
 sidebar_quote: |-
   The fault, dear Brutus, is not in our stars,